 Instructions

-- Preheat oven to 350˚ F. Grease and flour bundt cake well until all of the crevices are covered.
+- Preheat oven to 350Ëš F. Grease and flour bundt cake well until all of the crevices are covered.
 Set aside.

-- In a large bowl, mix all of the cake ingredients except the chocolate chips together until well combined.
-Fold in chocolate chips at the end.
+- In a large bowl, mix all of the cake ingredients together until well combined.
 Pour batter into bundt cake pan and give cake a little shake to ensure batter is evenly distributed.
 Bake for 40-45 minutes or until toothpick inserted in the middle comes out clean.

 - Allow cake to cool in bundt pan for EXACTLY 10 minutes before flipping the cake onto a cooling rack.

-- Meanwhile, beat all of the frosting ingredients together in stand mixer with whisk attachment until light and fluffy.
+- Meanwhile, use a stand mixer with whisk attachment or regular mixer to whip all of the frosting ingredients together until light and fluffy.
 When cake is completely cool, frost the cake by placing frosting in large plastic bag.
-Cut one corner of the bag off and pipe frosting from the outside to the inside center hole.
+Cut one corner of the bag off so you're left with just slightly less than ½" hole, and pipe frosting from the outside of the cake to the inside center hole.
 Repeat until the cake is covered.

 Donna says